Phase transition in random tensors with multiple independent spikes: Main Results

-To state our result, let $\mu$ be the probability measure considered in Section \ref{sec2.2} and let $\beta_c$ be the corresponding critical value provided by Theorem \ref{thm2.1}.
-Assume that $\mu_r=\mu$ for all $r\geq 1$ and that $(\beta_r)_{r\geq 1}$ is a sequence of SNRs.
-Let $T_k$ be the random tensor in \eqref{spikes} with $\mu_r$ and $\beta_r$ for $1\leq r\leq k.$
+It is natural to ask whether this critical threshold $\beta_c$ would change if one allows $k$ to grow with $N.$ We show that this is not the case if the growth of $k=k(N)$ is of certain polynomial order, which is sufficiently slow in comparison to the size of the $p$-tensor, $N^p.$ To state our result, let $\mu$ be the probability measure considered in Section \ref{sec2.2} and let $\beta_c$ be the corresponding critical value provided by Theorem \ref{thm2.1}.
+Assume that $\mu_r=\mu$ for all $r\geq 1$ and that $(\beta_r)_{r\geq 1}$ is a sequence of SNRs satisfying $\sup_{r\geq 1}\beta_r<\infty.$ Let $T_k$ be the random tensor in \eqref{spikes} with $\mu_r$ and $\beta_r$ for $1\leq r\leq k.$